MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 ##### Recommendations

-- Encrypt virtual storage area network (vSAN) storage with customer-managed keys to encrypt data at rest.
+- Encrypt VMware vSAN datastores with customer-managed keys to encrypt data at rest.
 - Use native encryption tools such as BitLocker to encrypt guest VMs.
-- Use native database encryption options for databases that run on the Azure VMware Solution SDDC guest VMs.
+- Use native database encryption options for databases that run on Azure VMware Solution private cloud guest VMs.
 For instance, you can use transparent data encryption (TDE) for SQL Server.
 - Monitor database activities for suspicious activity.
 You can use native database monitoring tools like SQL Server Activity Monitor for this purpose.

 ## Implement network security